- Business Advice

 This money, together with revenue from council taxpayers, revenue support grant provided by the Government and certain other sums, is used to pay for the services provided by your local council and other local authorities in your area.

 Business Rates Revaluation

 Local Rating List - A new list came into force on 01 April 2017.
-The list can be viewed at the:

 You can also see the valuation list with a copy of your entry by visiting the Valuation Office website.
 The Valuation Office, who are part of the Inland Revenue, are responsible for setting the rateable values.